Find out more about conveyancing in West Sussex

 - We only work with conveyancing solicitors who are regulated under the Solicitors Regulation Authority or the Council for Licensed Conveyancers.

 - We never use complicated or unnecessary jargon and will always explain the West Sussex conveyancing process in plain English.

 - Our no-completion protection offer ensures you do not lose out if your transaction fails to complete for any reason.

 - We always put you first, and hundreds of positive Trustpilot reviews show how high our high customer satisfaction levels are.

 *Your quote from Homeward Legal will cover common conveyancing costs in line with the information you've provided to us.
 Depending on the specific circumstances of your transaction, and after discussion with your solicitor, there may be additional non-standard fees which would be in addition to the fee quoted by Homeward Legal.

 How much does conveyancing in West Sussex cost?

 There is no simple answer to how much conveyancing in West Sussex will cost.
 A conveyancing transaction is unique, so the final bill will depend on factors such as the value of the property involved.
-For example, a purchase conveyancing transaction will include solicitors' and Land Registry fees and costs for a surveyor and Stamp Duty Land Tax*.
+For example, a purchase conveyancing transaction will include solicitors' and Land Registry fees and costs for a surveyor and Stamp Duty Land Tax***.
 The final bill will also include fees for searches and bank transfers.
-For an idea of conveyancing costs in West Sussex, we've prepared a guide to average conveyancing fees in 2020.
+For an idea of conveyancing costs in West Sussex, we've prepared a guide to average conveyancing fees.

 The conveyancing process explained